 The collated feedback from your Trainees will be reviewed with you during your Appraisal with a TPD.

-In the past East Cumbria has had a peer appraisal system and trainers have reported that the protected one to one time with a fellow trainer to discuss training issues provides valuable insights and learning opportunities.
+In the past we have utilised a peer appraisal system and trainers have reported that the protected one to one time with a fellow trainer to discuss training issues provides valuable insights and learning opportunities.
 We will aim to incorporate opportunities for one to one peer discussion of training issues on a regular basis into the annual conference or trainer group sessions.